User Review( votes)

 - Piston pumps : Similar to car engines, these pumps are relatively low-flow and high-pressure and suited for use with handguns sprayers.
 The piston cup materials should be selected based on their compatibilities with the pesticides.

 - Non-Positive Displacement Pumps : These include Turbine (or Transfer) and Centrifugal pumps.
 They must be primed and traditionally operate at low to medium pressures, although there are models available that can go up to 190 psi.
 Flow from these durable pumps comes from a rotating impeller that feeds liquid through the lines instead of pumping “per stroke”.
-Therefore, if the outlet is closed, the impeller spins harmlessly, so a relief valve is not needed.
+Therefore, if the outlet is closed for brief periods, the impeller spins harmlessly, so a relief valve is not needed.

 - Eyes on the End: Face the rotating Power Take-Off (PTO) and determine if it is spinning clockwise (CW) or counter-clockwise (CCW).